google-code-export/unladen-swallow/Doc/library/webbrowser.rst

    possible.
 If *autoraise* is true, the window is raised if possible (note that under many window managers this will occur regardless of the setting of this variable).

+   Note that on some platforms, trying to open a filename using this function, may work and start the operating system's associated program.
+However, this is neither supported nor portable.

    .. versionchanged:: 2.5
       *new* can now be 2.